wanderingplanets/wanderingplanets/README.md

  Overly sensitive people (A little is ok but only to a extent)

  Below 14 or over 25 years old (unless known before)

- Sexual jokes in public chat and if I don't know you

  ## Fandoms